-- If you want to participate, but feel you cannot meet the minimum suggested contribution(s), please contact the coordinator.
+- If you want to participate, but feel you cannot meet the minimum suggested contribution(s), please contact the operations manager.
 We want to find ways to allow all libraries to participate!

 - We accept additional contributions in lieu of staffing, or for reduced staffing.
 Suggested rate: +10% of suggested contribution for every 1 hour of reduced staffing.

 - We accept additional staffing for reduced contributions.
 Suggested rate: 1 hour of staffing for every -10% of suggested contribution.